nworbde/dStar/dStar_crust/README.md

 SETTING THE CRUST COMPOSITION FROM AN ABUNTIME FORMAT FILE
 ==========================================================

+By default, a composition table using the Haensel & Zdunik (1990) composition is created when the module `dStar_crust` is built.
+To install a composition in abuntime format, follow the following directions.

 1. Place the abuntime file in the 'data' directory.
 2. Run the `preprocess_composition` script.
 This script takes three arguments: the name of the abuntime file (preferably without extensions, as that name will be used as the "stem" for other files); a parameter `-d` that sets the increment in `lg(P)` between entries in the composition table; a parameter `-t` that sets the abundance (relative to the maximum at each point) for an isotope to be included in the composition table; and a parameter `-p` that sets a minimum abundance when printing out a summary of the table.
 Thus, for example,